-We have a metal remote control that gets freezing in the winter time, so I decided to make a cover for it.
+We have a metal remote control that gets freezing in the winter time, so I decided to Crochet a Remote Control Cover for it.
 Hubby thought others may want to learn how to make it so here it is.
-I sure hope it helps you learn this cool technique for making a small pocket in crochet.
+I sure hope it helps you learn this cool technique.

 You can use this technique to make bags and purses as well.

 Find more crochet stitches here on the category For the Home

 Remember sign up for my email so you can always be update date with the free patterns I release as they come out! https://www.meladorascreations.com/sign-up-for-newsletter/